studiobuildit/CodeArenaAI-Battles/README.md

 ## Share and credit

+These materials are provided for learning, comparison, and entertainment.
+You’re welcome to explore, remix, and reference them in videos, articles, streams, or classrooms.
-These materials are here for **learning, comparison, and fun**.
-If you use them in a video, article, or classroom, a nod to **CodeArenaAI** and a link to [youtube.com/@CodeArenaAI](https://www.youtube.com/@CodeArenaAI) is appreciated.
+If you use this work publicly, credit to **CodeArenaAI** and a link to [youtube.com/@CodeArenaAI](https://www.youtube.com/@CodeArenaAI) is greatly appreciated.

 ---